Partnered with your EHR, DHRpro will help you

 “DHRpro is like the Rosetta Stone for EMR.
 It translates information often undecipherable within the EHR to something accessible and actionable.”

 Eye specialists want to be certain that their patients with chronic diseases, such as glaucoma or corneal disease, are properly scheduled for a visual field or OCT of the optic nerve.
 They also want to know when their patients last had these tests.
 They waste valuable time searching through the patient’s medical record – looking for medication history, medication start and stop dates, and missed appointments.
-DHRpro’s subspecialty-specific flowsheet displays these answers concisely and instantly, all on a one page.
+DHRpro’s subspecialty-specific dashboard displays these answers concisely and instantly, all on a one page.

 Retina specialists who have injection patients constantly double-check whether the correct medication or the correct eye are ordered.
 Did the patient have cataract surgery or a history of glaucoma?
 At the same time, they wonder if the injection is authorized and whether they’ve been paid for past injections.
 Our retina flowsheet answers all of these questions with a single, quick glance.